-- During the diagnostic assessment session, request the member's written consent to exchange information with all appropriate treating providers. - Following the assessment, provide other treating professionals with the following information within two weeks:
+- During the assessment, the clinician or facility is to request the member's written consent to exchange information with all appropriate treating providers. - Following the assessment, it is recommended that other treating providers be given the following information within two weeks: - Summary of the member's assessment; - Diagnosis; - Treatment plan summary (including any medications prescribed); and - Primary clinician treating the member. - Updates are to be provided to the other behavioral health and medical care clinicians when the member's condition changes. - Updates are to be provided to the other behavioral health and medical care clinicians when changes are made to medications including starting a new

-- Summary of the member's evaluation - Diagnosis - Treatment plan summary (including any medications prescribed) - The primary clinician treating the member is expected to: - Update other behavioral health and medical care clinicians when the member's condition changes. - Update the other behavioral health and medical providers when changes are made to medications including starting a new medication, discontinuing a medication, or adjusting the dosages of medications. - Update other behavioral health and/or medical clinicians when serious medical conditions warrant closer coordination. - Apprise other providers of any sentinel event to include hospitalizations, emergencies, or incarceration. - Report transitions in levels of care. - At the completion of the treatment, a copy of the Discharge Summary document is to be sent to the other treating professionals. - Attempt to obtain all relevant clinical information that other behavioral health and/or medical care clinicians may have pertaining to the member's mental health or substance use conditions. - To ensure continuity of care, if a provider terminates their contract with Optum (either voluntarily or involuntarily), it is expected that the provider will communicate with any subsequent providers (with written member consent) to ensure the member's care is not disrupted.
+- medication, discontinuing a medication or adjusting the dosages of medications. - Updates are to be provided to other behavioral health and/or medical clinicians when serious medical conditions warrant closer coordination. - At the completion of the treatment, a copy of the discharge summary is to be sent to the other treating clinicians. - Clinicians and facilities are to attempt to obtain all relevant clinical information that other behavioral health and/or medical care clinicians may have pertaining to the member's mental health or substance use issues. - To ensure continuity of care, if a provider terminates their contract with Optum (either voluntarily or involuntarily), it is expected that the provider will communicate with any subsequent providers (with written member consent) to ensure the member's care is not disrupted.

-Discharge planning
+Discharge Planning

 Discharge planning is a critical component of care.
 Providers are expected to incorporate discharge criteria and planning into the overall treatment plan, beginning at admission.
-Members (and their families, when appropriate) are expected to be actively involved in this aspect of care.
-Optum SLCo Care Advocates support providers in the discharge planning process.
-The Optum Care Coordination/Clinical team is available to assist with discharge planning as needed.
-For inpatient and residential levels of care, prior to discharging a member, the referring provider shall coordinate post-discharge follow-up care with Optum SLCo.
-The referring provider and Optum SLCo shall assure that the member has a follow-up plan including a scheduled appointment with the appropriate receiving providers as deemed necessary.
-In addition to the discharge planning process, a Discharge Summary document must be completed by the provider upon termination of treatment.
+Members (and their families, when appropriate) should be actively involved in this aspect of care.
+Optum Tooele County Care Advocates have the responsibility to support providers in the discharge planning process and this has always been our practice.
+Optum Care Coordination/Clinical team is available to assist with discharge planning as needed.

+For inpatient and residential levels of care, prior to discharging a member, the referring provider shall coordinate post-discharge follow-up care with Optum Tooele County.
+The referring provider and Optum Tooele County shall assure that the member has a follow-up plan including a scheduled appointment with the appropriate receiving providers as deemed necessary.

+In addition to the discharge summary process, a discharge summary document must be completed by the provider upon termination of treatment.
 This must be included in the member's clinical record.